kylegenova/best-of-many/readme.md

 # Whitespace is okay too.

 # The first five lines determine if the corresponding algorithms will be run.
-# SWAPROUND applies to both Column Generation and Edge-Splitting.
+# SWAPROUND applies to both Column Generation and Splitting Off.
 CHRISTOFIDES:TRUE
 MAX_ENTROPY:TRUE
 COLUMN_GENERATION:TRUE
-EDGE_SPLITTING:TRUE
+SPLITTING_OFF:TRUE
 SWAPROUND:TRUE
 # Any value other than TRUE will be considered FALSE.
 # When one of the above lines is ommitted, the variable defaults to TRUE.